mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ## Conclusion

 I think that WebAgency tried their best on this project.
-I don't feel like they tried to deceive me or squeeze money out of me.
+I don't feel like they meant to deceive me or squeeze money out of me.
 We just didn't match.
-I was used to working with individual freelancers, and they were accustomed to larger clients.
+I was used to working with individual freelancers, and WebAgency was accustomed to larger clients.

 If I had to do it over again, I wouldn't.
 But despite all the missteps and stress, the results might justify all the headache.
 I expected the new website to increase sales by 10-20%, but it's been closer to 40%.
 In July, the TinyPilot [hit an all-time high of $72.5k in sales](/retrospectives/2022/07/#tinypilothttpstinypilotkvmcomrefmtlynchio-stats), 66% higher than the last month with the old design.